awsdocs/amazon-appstream2-developer-guide/doc_source/embed-streaming-sessions.md

  };
 ```

-#### Example 3: Hide multiple buttons on the AppStream 2\.0 toolbar<a name="example-hide-muliple-buttons"></a>
+#### Example 3: Hide multiple buttons on the AppStream 2\.0 toolbar<a name="example-hide-multiple-toolbar-buttons"></a>

 You can display the AppStream 2\.0 toolbar, while preventing users from accessing more than one toolbar button during embedded streaming sessions\.
 To do so, specify the constants for the buttons that you want to hide\.
-The following code uses the `AppStream.Embed.Elements.END_SESSION_BUTTON` and `AppStream.Embed.Elements.FULLSCREEN_BUTTON` constants to hide the End Session and Fullscreen buttons\.
+The following code uses the `AppStream.Embed.Elements.END_SESSION_BUTTON` and `AppStream.Embed.Elements.FULLSCREEN_BUTTON` constants to hide the **End Session** and **Fullscreen** buttons\.

 **Note**
 Separate each constant with a comma, with no preceding or following space\.